BBN-Q/libaps2/doc/api-reference.rst

 High-level methods
 ------------------

-`int enumerate_devices()`

-	This method sends out a broadcast packet to find all APS2's on the local subnet.
-Follow this up with a call to `get_deviceSerials()` to get a list of APS2 IP addresses.
-Returns an APS_STATUS value.

 `int get_numDevices()`

-	This method will return the number of APS2's found on the local subnet in the last call to `enumerate_devices()`.
+	This method sends out a broadcast packet to find all APS2's on the local subnet and returns the number of devices found.

 `void get_deviceSerials(const char ** deviceIPs)`

 	Populates `deviceIPs[]` with C strings of APS2 IP addresses.
 The caller is responsible for sizing deviceIPs appropriately.
 For example, in C++::

-		enumerate_devices();
 		int numDevices = get_numDevices();
 		const char ** serialBuffer = new const char*[numDevices];
 		get_deviceSerials(serialBuffer);